openedx/edx-documentation/en_us/install_operations/source/ecommerce/install_ecommerce.rst

    .. note::
-     If you use a different port, make sure you update the OIDC client by using the Django administration panel in the LMS.
+     If you use a different port, make sure you update the OIDC client by using the LMS Django Administration site.
 For more information about configuring the OIDC client, see :ref:`Configure OIDC`.

 *****************************************
 Switch from ShoppingCart to E-Commerce